Market overview: Good start to the year despite negative news

 Indexed performance of gold in Swiss francs

 This graphic shows the indexed performance of gold in Swiss francs over the year.
-The gold price has shown strong performance since the beginning of the year, reaching new highs on several occasions.
-The precious metal reached new highs last month.
-Source: Allfunds Tech Solutions
+The gold price has performed strongly since the start of the year, reaching a clear new high.

 Source: Allfunds Tech Solutions